 - Earn a decent paycheck.
 (In theory, the more the better.)

-- Live a lifestyle that spends less money than you make.
+- Spend less money than you make.

 - Save the difference between what you earn and what you spend and invest it in the market so that your money can earn more money.